metgala

 The theme of the 2023 edition was “in honour of Karl.”
 Lagerfeld, of course.
 Though every year faces its own controversy, the event went out of hand.

-Met Gala & Who wore what
+Met Gala & who wore what

 We see two main issues:

 Who wore who?
-Who cares!
+Honestly, who really cares!”

-The Met Gala circus
+The Met Gala Circus

 People may think that events such as Met Gala offer hints of elegance.
 Please, forget it.
 Raised eyebrows were our reaction to viewing the pictures, not for facial gymnastics but as a sign of perplexity.
-What’s the point of that insane parade?
+What’s the point of that wild parade?

 Met Gala – What is it?